-Collection Accounts
+Non-medical Collection Accounts

-Isolated collection accounts do not necessarily have to be paid off as a condition for loan approval.
-A credit report may show numerous satisfactory accounts and one or two unpaid medical (or other) collections.
+Isolated non-medical collection accounts do not necessarily have to be paid off as a condition for loan approval.
+A credit report may show numerous satisfactory accounts and one or two unpaid collections.
 In such instances, while it would be preferable to have collections paid, it would not necessarily be a requirement for loan approval.